 If you saw my table from a distance, you’d think I was crazy for calling it worn out.
 It is an absolutely beautiful table with gorgeous wood grain and beautiful details.
 Up close things aren’t quite as pretty though.

 The top was absolutely covered with scratches and huge scuffs where the finish was completely gone.
 And the legs and apron were also covered in nicks and dings.

 This was definitely not how this beautiful table was meant to look.

 I found this table a little over a year ago on Facebook Marketplace and it was an absolute steal.
 I scored the table with two leaves and six matching chairs for only $50!

 I was six months pregnant at the time so I knew it wouldn’t be refinishing the set anytime soon.
-We set them up in our dining room, scuffs and all and called it good.
+So we set them up in our dining room, scuffs and all and called it good.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy